taurushq-io/smart-wallet/README.md

 - Cross-chain replayability for owner updates and other actions: sign once, update everywhere.

 ## Multiple Owners
-Our smart wallet supports a practically unlimited number of concurrent owners (max 2^256).
+These smart wallet supports a practically unlimited number of concurrent owners (max 2^256).
 Each owner can transact independently, without sign off from any other owner.

 Owners are identified as `bytes` to allow both Ethereum address owners and passkey (Secp256r1) public key owners.